 Compared to other video doorbells, we like the Ring Pro best.
 It’s compact, well-made and eye-catching.
 The interchangeable faceplates provide an additional perk and you can adjust the visual appearance of the doorbell to your tastes.

 The next topic we need to discuss is the features of Ring 2 and Ring Pro.
 It’s essential to know what these two have to offer for us to differentiate them properly.
-In order to find it out, we’ve created a detailed chart where all the main features of both are included.
+In order to find out, we’ve created a detailed chart which includes all the main features of both.

 In terms of features, these two are nearly identical.
 The main difference we find here is the Ring 2 being dual-powered (works wired and wireless) and Ring Pro being a wired doorbell.

 Otherwise, Ring 2 and Ring Pro are the same.
 Another exception is that Ring 2 is better priced.

 This is the most important aspect of our comparison article since the main reason why people purchase these smart doorbells is due to their performance and camera capabilities.

 If Ring 2 and Ring Pro can’t record proper vids, it’ll affect the whole user experience.
 So we need to be sure that both are capable of what the company promises.